joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/resources/assets/1_session.md

 * In a complete green-field scenario start by defining the personas and then use the lifecycle of the personas to identifying specific use-cases
 * Gauge the level of understanding around Bot terminologies in the audience and feel free to set the stage with key terms and taxonomies, this allows the audience to stay engaged during the workshop and not get lost in taxonomies.

+Ultimately, it does not matter how “smart” a bot is, or whether it supports a rich natural language that interacts with your users seamlessly.
+The design phase should attempt to answer the following questions:

+1. Does the bot easily solve the user’s problem with the minimum number of steps?
+2. Does the bot solve the user’s problem better/easier/faster than any of the alternative experiences?
+3. Does the bot run on the devices and platforms the user cares about?
+4. Is the bot discoverable?
+Do the users naturally know what to do when using it?

+A great bot user experience does not require users to type too much, talk too much, repeat themselves several times, or explain things that the bot should automatically know.

 ### Section 1.2: Understanding the types of conversation patterns.

 ![Conversation Patterns](./resources/assets/sess_2.1_sect_1.2.jpg)